Friday 1 December 2017

 Study day speakers

 Our speakers will include two legends of the dental world, Trevor Burke and Terry Donovan.
-They will present in-depth content featuring an examination of the evolution of crowns and bonding, a review of the year’s dental scientific literature and the use of biodentine in managing the deep cavity.
+They will present in-depth content featuring an examination of the evolution of crowns and bonding, an evidence-based evaluation of ceramic systems and management of the deep carious lesion.
 Their presentations will culminate in a debate on the future of amalgam.

 Professor Trevor Burke